A Woman Decides To Try Parasailing For Her Birthday, But An Incident Leaves Her Drifting For 45 Minutes

 When Katie Malone decided to try parasailing for her 29th birthday, she probably expected that nothing would go wrong.
-However, when the line snapped, she was left drifting in the air for 45 minutes as her family watched on in horror from the ground and while one of their friends filmed the incident.
+However, when the line snapped, she was left drifting in the air for 45 minutes as her family watched on in horror from the ground, and while one of their friends filmed the incident.

 According to News 8000, Katie Malone had only just started her parasailing adventure when it went terribly wrong.
 While the “first few minutes went fine,” Katie soon discovered that she was traveling in the wrong direction to the vehicle that was supposed to be pulling her through the air.
 It was then that she realized the line had snapped and she was dangerously drifting without direction.